de-tre/dl-instrument-classification/README.md

 The trained model has been exported to Javascript.
 See `cnn_philharmonia.h5`

 ***NOTE***:
-The rendered confusion matrix uses black font, which does not mix well with the dark Github scheme.
+The rendered final confusion matrix uses black font, which does not mix well with the dark Github scheme.
-Better open it in a new tab: [Click](https://raw.githubusercontent.com/de-tre/dl-instrument-classification/main/README_files/README_58_0.png)
+For reference, better open it in a new tab: [Click](https://raw.githubusercontent.com/de-tre/dl-instrument-classification/main/README_files/README_58_0.png)

 # Import libraries